 Do I need CoolSculpting and who is a good candidate?

 Hello and welcome to the first part of this 5-part guide to CoolSculpting.
 CoolSculpting first rose to prominence in 2010, when it was often featured on TV and other forms of media as a cheaper and non-invasive alternative to liposuction.
-If you’re considering CoolSculpting yourself or you just want more information then you’ll find this guide extremely helpful.
+If you’re considering CoolSculpting yourself or you just want more information about CoolSculpting then you’ll find this guide extremely helpful.
 In Part 1, we’re going to cover how to decide if you need CoolSculpting and what makes a person a good candidate.

 Is CoolSculpting right for me?